amcginlay/venafi-demos/demos/02-openshift-ingress-nginx-cert-manager/README.md

 watch "oc -n openshift-operators get pod,svc"
 ```

+## Deploy NGINX Ingress Controller instance

-**NOTE**: when installing NGINX Ingress via the OperatorHub **you do not immediately get an Ingress Controller**, just the means to deploy one.
+When installing NGINX Ingress via the OperatorHub **you do not immediately get an Ingress Controller instance**, just the means to deploy one.
-OpenShift employs has a strict security posture which, as it stands, would prevent us completing that deployment.
+OpenShift employs has a strict security posture which, as it stands, would prevent us from completing the deployment step.

 The following commands will address this restriction.
 ```